14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-After an early breakfast, you will drive out of the Serengeti with a game viewing drive en-route.
-You will have an option to visit the Olduvai Gorge where it is believed the remains of early man were discovered by the Leakey’s.
+After an early breakfast, you'll drive out of the Serengeti with a game viewing drive en route.
+You'll have the option to visit Olduvai Gorge, where it is believed that the remains of early humans were discovered by the Leakeys.
 Olduvai Gorge is arguably one of the most important fossil sites in the world.
 Over thirty miles long and about three hundred feet deep, the gorge is part of a World Heritage Site called the Ngorongoro Conservation Area.
-During the months of December to March, one can have good views of the annual wildebeest migration who gather in the short plains of the Ndutu area for grazing.
+During the months of December to March, you can have excellent views of the annual wildebeest migration as they gather in the short plains of the Ndutu area for grazing.
 February to mid-March is the calving season.
-After a packed lunch, continue driving to Ngorongoro Conservation Area for dinner and your overnight stay at Embalakai Ngorongoro Camp.
+After a packed lunch, continue driving to the Ngorongoro Conservation Area for dinner and your overnight stay at Embalakai Ngorongoro Camp.

 Breakfast, Lunch, Dinner